 We find this symbol also in Buddhist culture and it represents knowledge, seeing beyond material reality: it is the so-called “third eye” that sees more than the other two reals.
 What does represent in this video?
 Surely it is related to the drug problem of Anthony Kiedis: realizing that drugs is a problem is already a step forward to get out of it but not enough.
 Kiedis in fact has tried several times to get out but has always fallen into the tunnel of drugs addictions.

-The fight against drugs addictions
+The fight against drugs addictions in Otherside

 The history of the music video continues showing an ambulance that travels at full speed among trees that seem thorns.
 On this ambulance there is the injured boy who is then taken to a hospital and nursed by nuns.
 He starts dreaming after an anasthesia (or maybe he was already dreaming before).
 He finds himself face to face with a cardboard dragon that spits fire.
 The boy fights with a sword and throws it in the eye of the dragon.